flejmer/DarkRift2-WebSocketListener/README.md

 To build `NetworkListener` yourself, follow the usual flow of creating plugins for DarkRift2 that is described in detail [here](https://darkriftnetworking.com/DarkRift2/Docs/2.6.0/getting_started/3_server_basics.html).

-`NetworkListener` depends on `Fleck` NuGet package so remember to add it to your project.
+`NetworkListener` depends on `websocket-sharp` so remember to add reference to it in your project.

 #### Server Config